jetli/rust-yew-realworld-example-app/README.md

   ```
   cargo web deploy -p conduit-wasm --release
   ```
-  You should find static files at `target/deploy` folder now.
+  You should find static files at `target/deploy` folder now, they are hosted in [gh-pages] branch as a demo.

 # Contributing